 Continued from Thailand – Laos: Day 4 – Part 5 – Hua Hin Here We Come!
-Tong Mee Hotel dan Night Market.
+Tong Mee Hotel and Night Market.
 For pre-travel, please refer here.

-After searching for a cheaper hotel from Hotel Tong Mee but unfortunately did not find it, so we continued to walk around the row of shophouses and supermarkets on the main road, Phetkasem Rd.
+After searching for a cheaper hotel from Hotel Tong Mee, unfortunately, we did not find it, so we continued to walk around the row of shophouses and supermarkets on the main road, Phetkasem Rd.

 The time now shows 5.51 pm and is still early.
 If in Malaysia, the time now is 6.51 pm.
 That is why the golden roof on top of this building shines because of the reflection of the sunlight that will set soon.